nginxinc/kubernetes-ingress/docs-web/configuration/handling-host-collisions.md

 If a user creates both resources in the cluster, a host collision will occur.
 As a result, the Ingress Controller will pick the winner using the following algorithm:

 > If multiple resources contend for the same host, the Ingress Controller will pick the winner based on the `creationTimestamp` of the resources: the oldest resource will win.
-In case there are more than one oldest resources (their `creationTimestamp` is the same),  the Ingress Controller will choose the resource with the smallest `uid`.
-Note: the `creationTimestamp` and `uid` fields are part of the resource [ObjectMeta](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.19/#objectmeta-v1-meta).
+In case there are more than one oldest resources (their `creationTimestamp` is the same),  the Ingress Controller will choose the resource with the lexicographically smallest `uid`.

+> Note: the `creationTimestamp` and `uid` fields are part of the resource [ObjectMeta](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.19/#objectmeta-v1-meta).

 In our example, if `cafe-virtual-server` was created first, it will win the host `cafe.example.com` and the Ingress Controller will reject `cafe-ingress`.
 This will be reflected in the events and in the resource's status field:
 ```